-- The ring destination for local and remote stations or station groups must be assigned in the system where the trunks facilities are terminated. - Remote stations and group numbers from anywhere in the network can be assigned in MMC 406 of the source node of the connecting trunks. - Any trunks not assigned a specified ring destination in MMC 406 will default ring to the operator group. - When CID in present, the CID information is passed across the network. - This feature is supported over Q-sig and IP networking. - MMC 406 is primarily used to terminate analog lines.
+- The ring destination for local and remote stations or station groups must be assigned in the system where the trunks facilities are terminated. - Remote stations and group numbers from anywhere in the network can be assigned in MMC 406 of the source node of the connecting trunks. - Any trunks not assigned a specified ring destination in MMC 406 will default ring to the operator group. - When CID in present, the CID information is passed across the network. - This feature is supported over IP networking only on the OfficeServ 7030. - MMC 406 is primarily used to terminate analog lines.
 Digital trunks will not follow the setting of MMC 406, but will following the setting of MMC 714.